anarisris/bookdiary/README.md

 Women in Science: 50 Fearless Pioneers Who Changed the World
 Felt Time - Marc Wittmann
 The Nothing That Is - Robert Kaplan
 Being a dog - Alexandra Horowitz
+Universal Principles of Design, Revised and Updated
+Designing Interface Animation - Val Head